Our vision

 Traceable sources

-Every piece of information in UnGovr links back to its original source.
-We don't replace official records – we make them easier to find and understand.
+Information in UnGovr is meant to link back to its original source.
+We do not replace official records; we make them easier to find and understand.

 Privacy by design

 We collect the minimum information needed to provide value.
-We don't sell personal data or create profiles for advertising purposes.
+We do not sell personal data or create profiles for advertising purposes.

 Accessibility